Ehsan-Habibagahi/Jet-Engine-Hospital/README.md

 `c_miss > c_late > c_early`, as required.
 Row-level classification thresholds use a matching
 `FN : FP = 20 : 1`, which is why the selected thresholds sit far below 0.50.

-Costs are always reported **with their components**; a low average that hides a non-zero miss rate is not a better system.
+Costs are always reported with their components; a low average that hides a non-zero miss rate is not a better system.

 ---